anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 In the JSON serialization, the literal strings from the enumerated types are used so there is no ambiguity.

-In the CBOR serialization, a small integer is used, and the following values are repeated here.
+In the CBOR serialization, a small integer is used, and the enumeration values are repeated here for convenience.
-The YANG module should be considered authoritative in the future.
+However, the YANG module should be considered authoritative.
-No IANA registry is provided or necessary because the YANG module (and this document) would be extended when there are new entries to make.
+No IANA registry is provided or necessary because the YANG module (and this document) would be extended when there are new entries required.

 Integer  | Assertion Type
 |-|-|